ehloonion/onionmx/open-relay.md

    auto lo
    iface lo inet loopback
      up ip addr add 127.0.0.25 dev $IFACE || true

+### Option 4: Use different port for submission through Tor and prohibit mail transmission to port 25 with extra variable

 Another way is to let postfix listen to a different port than 25 for submission through Tor while not permitting localhost sending through that port: